jhuckaby/pixl-logger/README.md

 In this example we are only echoing certain columns to the console (just `category` and `msg`) using the `args` object, and allowing Node.js to serialize the data column via [console.dir()](https://nodejs.org/api/console.html#console_console_dir_obj_options).
 This way if you are using a debugger, it may be navigable.

+If you specify a filesystem path as the `echoer` instead of a function, it will be appended to.
+Using this technique you can have the logger append to two different log files at once (the primary log and the echoer log).
+This file append honors the `sync` flag as well.

 Note that your `echoer` hook is only ever called if [Echo to Console](#echo-to-console) mode is enabled.

 ## Rotating Logs